Delete search term

 Diploma Superior de Español DELE C2

-Depending on your language level and learning type, you can prepare in different ways for the language tests.
-We recommend that you spend time in the countries where the relevant languages are spoken, doing language courses, internships and/or working.
-We also recommend that you consciously and actively use the language in the run-up to the language tests (e.g. with exercise books) and consume content in your chosen languages via television, newspapers and podcasts.
+Depending on your language level and the type of learner tha you are, you can prepare in different ways for the language tests.
+We recommend that you spend time in the countries where the relevant languages are spoken, either taking a language courses, doing an internship and/or working.
+We also recommend that you consciously and actively use the language in the run-up to the language tests and consume content in your chosen languages via television, newspapers and podcasts.

 The following demo versions of the language tests give an idea of the level required: